Mar 032010

 Renew Milk & Honey Bath Ensemble

 The additive dissolves in your bath to create a beautiful skin softening therapy – a few drops of the essential oil blend make it aromatically restful while adding additional skin healing, and the aromatherapy body lotion completes the experience of skin rejuvenation and renewal.
 Packaged in a charming little reuseable suitcase.
 Delightful luxury for the love of your life.
+There are many of sites to guide on it.

 Please explore our website for lovely naturally fragrant gifts and indulgences for your loved ones.
 If you have difficulty finding what you are looking for, or need some ideas or explanations, or want to put together a custom gift, you can always email or call me.

-Free shipping to you or your recipient on orders placed before February 8th, with an additional bonus gift for the purchaser of one of our recipe booklets for refreshing skin, hair and body treatments and aromatherapy ideas for health and beauty.
+Free shipping to you or your recipient on orders placed before February 8th, with an additional bonus gift for the purchaser of one of our recipe booklets for refreshing skin, hair and body treatments and aromatherapy ideas for health and beauty. dont forget to add that meaningful romance quotes for him.

 Sending fragrant thoughts your way for this beautiful Valentine’s Day!
 Share your love abundantly with all you touch.